May 13, 2019

 Furniture began to hit the stores mimicking the same easy look while the ornate interior styles from the previous era started to vanish.
 Geometric prints, furniture with slight curves and other angles became the new fad.
 The famous Egg Chair was designed, created and released by Arne Jacobsen.

 As the economy continued to flourish, even commercial properties began to take on this style.
 Grocery markets, diners and even post offices began to emerge with the Mid Century Modern flare.
-However, as the generations began to turn and with the changes in technology entering into the 1980’s, the style quickly faded away and became less desirable.
+However, as the generations began to turn and with the changes in technology entering into the late 1960’s, the style quickly faded away and became less desirable.

 These days most people of any age group seem to be able to spot out and love the retro look of the Mid Century Modern homes, buildings, and interiors.
 While it may not be the fad, hip, and most popular style in today’s construction and interior design, it’s timeless simplicity certainly gets heads turning and mouths drooling!